erroronline1/qualitymanagement/readme.md

 ## requirements
 * one somewhat experienced office user to customize the document-blueprints and vba-codes
-* microsoft office 2010+ (tested with office 2010, 2013 and 2019 professional, word and excel)
+* microsoft office (developed and tested with office 2016 and 2019 professional, word and excel, lower versions probably work as well)

 [back to top](#bottle-light-quality-management-software)